UofSC-Fall-2022-Math-300-H01/jekyll/notes/propositional_logic/negation.md

 Ok so what is the value of this result?
 It gives a method of proof that holds no matter how we interpret $A$ and $B$.

-For example, if we say $A$ is "the sun is out" and $B$ is "it is night".
-Then we the proof above
+For example, if we say $A$ is "it is hot out" and $B$ is "it is raining", then we can interpret the above as saying "if I know that the either it is not hot out or it is not raining, then I can conclude that it is not both hot and sunny".

+Each of formula that we can prove symbolically is an argument pattern that can be applied in any context.

 ## Some conventions